Enrique-Giottonini/Enrique-Giottonini.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I'm an apprentice in his journey in the tech industry.
+I'm an apprentice in his journey across the tech industry.
 My interests include scalable distributed systems, the advances of GenAI with large language models, and the practical limits of computability.
 I'm currently focusing in becoming a software engineer with strong foundations in computer science.
 {style="text-align: justify;"}